 A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

-If you’ve been planning a trip to Italy, you’d know one thing: there’s just so much to do.
+If there’s anything we know about Italy, it’s one thing: there’s just so much to do.
 It gives you Milan’s fashion week, Rome’s ruins, and the Amalfi’s sun-drenched beaches.
 And just when you think the country has hit peak aesthetic… it casually hands you the Dolomites.

 Ready to learn more?
 Read on for everything you need to know to start planning your Dolomites adventure!